Slow Cooker Pumpkin Soup

 Slow Cooker Pumpkin Soup with Canned Pumpkin

-- 1 medium yellow onion finely chopped
+- 1 medium yellow onion, finely chopped

-- 2 cloves garlic coarsely chopped
+- 2 cloves garlic, coarsely chopped

-- 1 15-oz can tomato sauce
+- 1 15-ounce can tomato sauce

-- 2 cups chicken or vegetable stock
+- 2 cups chicken stock, (or vegetable stock for vegetarian/vegan)

 - ¼ teaspoon cinnamon

-- 1 ½ teaspoon kosher salt
+- 2 teaspoons kosher salt

-- ½ cup full-fat coconut milk from a can
+- ½ cup full-fat coconut milk, (or heavy cream)

-- 2 tablespoons chopped fresh rosemary optional
+- 2 tablespoons chopped fresh rosemary, optional

-- 1 tablespoon chopped fresh sage optional
+- 1 tablespoon chopped fresh sage, optional

 - Freshly ground pepper and salt to taste